Let the Beat Hit 'Em

-"Let the Beat Hit 'Em" is a song by American urban contemporary band Lisa Lisa and Cult Jam, released as the first single from their fourth and final studio album, Straight Outta Hell's Kitchen (1991).
-The song spent one week at number-one on the US R&B chart in the week of September 14, 1991, and also reached No. 37 on the Billboard Hot 100.
+"Let the Beat Hit 'Em" is a song by American urban contemporary band Lisa Lisa and Cult Jam, released in 1991 by Columbia Records as the first single from their fourth and final studio album, Straight Outta Hell's Kitchen (1991).
+The song was produced by David Cole & Robert Clivillés, who also co-wrote it with Alan Friedman and Duran Ramos.
+It spent one week at number-one on the US Billboard R&B chart in the week of September 14, 1991, and also reached No. 37 on the Billboard Hot 100.
 On the US dance charts, it was the third and final number-one for the group.
-It also peaked at number-one on the Canadian RPM dance chart.
+"Let the Beat Hit 'Em" also peaked at number-one on the Canadian RPM Dance/Urban chart.
+The accompanying music video was directed by German director Marcus Nispel, and shot in black-and-white.

 Samples

 On "Let the Beat Hit 'Em", Lisa Lisa and Cult Jam sampled "Ghetto Heaven" by The Family Stand, The Emotions' 1977 single "Best of My Love" and "Set It Off" by Strafe. and Donald Byrd Think Twice.

-"Let the Beat Hit 'Em" was also sampled by Kylie Minogue on the track "Too Much of a Good Thing" off her 1991 album Let's Get To It.
+"Let the Beat Hit 'Em" was sampled by Kylie Minogue on the track "Too Much of a Good Thing" off her 1991 album Let's Get To It.

 Critical reception

-Jose F. Promis from AllMusic viewed "Let the Beat Hit 'Em" as a "surprise 1991 house-dance smash".
+Jose F. Promis from AllMusic named "Let the Beat Hit 'Em" as a "surprise 1991 house-dance smash".
 J.D.
 Considine from The Baltimore Sun felt the music is "relentlessly danceable", describing the song as "insistent".
-Larry Flick from Billboard wrote that here, the trio "ends a two-year recording silence with an insinuating pop/hip-hopper.
+Larry Flick from Billboard magazine wrote that here, the trio "ends a two-year recording silence with an insinuating pop/hip-hopper.
 Trademark production style of David Cole and Robert Clivillés is a fine complement to Lisa's appealing vocals.
 Pumped house version has already begun to jam in the clubs, while top 40 and urban radio should be joining the party any second now."
 He added that the track "sported a deliciously contagious groove and Lisa's most spirited vocal in eons."

 Pan-European magazine Music & Media stated that it's produced by the "hottest team around lately", "for whom nothing can stop these beats anymore."
 They also noted that "just like on C&C's records, the main line of the chorus will remain in the listener's head for weeks."
 A reviewer from People Magazine felt the song "reflect the producers' trademark '90s disco sound, minus the rock muscle that makes the Music Factory hum".
 Al Walentis from Reading Eagle said the song "serves up the trio's most irresistible hook" since their 1987 hit "Head to Toe".
 Stewart Walker from Toledo Blade remarked that "Let The Beat Hit 'Em" exemplified the "high-energy club feel" of the first half of the Straight Outta Hell's Kitchen album".

-Music video

-A black-and-white music video was made to accompany the song, directed by German director Marcus Nispel.